semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

     semgrep login
     ```
 2. Follow the on-screen prompts.
-3. Navigate to the root of your repository, and start a scan by running:
+3. Navigate to the root of your repository and start a scan by running:
     ```console
     semgrep ci
     ```